It can be pretty scary out “there”.

 Use one.
 Create a super strong master password for your chosen manager.

-Finally, enable 2-factor authorisation (2FA) on all websites, apps, and platforms like Office 365 that allow it.
+Finally, enable 2-factor authorisation (2FA) on all websites, apps, and platforms like Microsoft 365 that allow it.
 2FA requires a second step when logging in the first time on a new device, so even if a hacker knows your password, he still wouldn’t be able to get access.

 The second step is typically an additional PIN or a time-sensitive code sent to your phone via SMS.
 Without it, no access is allowed to anyone with “just” the password.